 2. STOER HEAD LIGHTHOUSE AND POINT OF STOER

-Stoer Head Lighthouse (NC004326) There is good parking here and there is also a community owned composting toilet at the car park, for which there is a small charge to cover the upkeep of the facility.
+Stoer Head Lighthouse (NC004326) There is good parking here, with an honesty box for camper vans, and there is also a community owned composting toilet at the car park, for which there is a small charge to cover the upkeep of the facility.

 This site is mainly about sea watching so a scope is very useful here.
 Great Skuas or “Bonxies” are a common feature and quite often just drift over your head at the car park.
 Arctic Skua, although not as common, is recorded every year out from the lighthouse.
 This is also a good location to watch for Manx Shearwater skimming over the top of the waves.

 A short uphill walk from the car park to just beyond the lighthouse will give intimate views of breeding Fulmar as they soar and wheel on the up draught created by the cliffs.
 This is also a good spot to look out for Peregrine as they patrol the cliffs and heathland for prey.
 On the rocks below can often be seen large numbers of shags drying their wings.
 Sightings of White-tailed Eagle have increased in this area.

 The elevation of this spot offers superb cetacean viewing out over the Minch with Harbour Porpoise, several species of dolphin, Minke Whale and Orca possible.
 It is a designated Shorewatch site forming part of a Scotland wide, shore based, monitoring network of cetaceans by trained volunteers for Whale and Dolphin Conservation.
 Basking Shark are another marine species often recorded here.